|Store Sale Flyers|

 Is saving money in 2013, one of your financial goals?
 One way I save money is how I grocery shop.
 The extreme couponers on TV, are not the norm.
 Most of what you see on the show is also not realistic.
 They are not buying a weeks worth of groceries, instead they are buying 50 of the same item to add to their enormous stock pile.
 The stores also override their coupons policy to allow such big hauls.
 Most stores have limits to how many "like" coupons you can use at one time.
 I am going to share how to realistically use coupons, and make the most from your trip.
 While you might not save 99%, you can save between 30-50% each time you shop without that much work.

 The first thing I do when planning my list is to start with the store flyers.
-We have 3 stores in my area, but I prefer Meijer and Kroger.
-Many weeks I will shop at both stores to get the best deals.
+We have 4 stores in my area, but I prefer Meijer, Kroger and Aldi.
+Many weeks I will shop at more than one store to get the best deals.
 It doesn't have to be a big ordeal to shop more than one store, if you break up your trips to when they are convenient.
 For example, I stopped by Kroger on the way home from dance class one day, and then by Meijer the next after taking a child to school.
 I look through the flyers and see which store has the best deals on what I need this week.
 On my "need" list was toilet paper, cat food, bread, eggs and milk.

 After looking at the flyers on my own, I then go to a deal site to find the store match ups.
 I like to use Bargains to Bounty, because she specializes in stores in my area.
 Many of the larger deal sites like Money Saving Mom, Living Rich with Coupons and The Frugal Girls have large data bases with many of the big chain match ups.
 I write down the best deals for both of the stores that I think I am going to buy.
 I also add what I marked in the flyers to my grocery list, even if they are not "best deals".
 I still try my best to buy mostly sale items, matched with a coupon as much as possible.

 I go through my coupon flyers and binder, to find the coupons I need.
 This would be a much faster job if I was organized, but that will come in time.
 Most of my coupons are still in the inserts, because I have not had time to cut them.
 I also print coupons that I need.
 Did you know that I have printable coupons on my site?
+I have them in the side bar, and on the Deals and Coupons page.
 At least half of the coupons I use at the store are printables that I find online.
 If you do not print out coupons, you really should check them out.
 It might surprise you on how much more you can save.

 |How I Organize My Coupons|